MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 The last function in this code sip-pit is not required is is just a helper to show how you can add messages to your feed.

-That's it, The minimum amount of code you need to get a chat feature in your own app.
-There are tons of things that you can do to add more functionality but we will save that for another time.
-For this tutorial I will leave it here.
+That's it 🏁, the minimum amount of code you need to get a chat feature in your own app.
+There are tons of things that you can do from this point but we will save that for another time.
 Don't be afraid to explore and change things.
-That is how I learn best.
+That's how we learn. 🖖

-If you have any questions or critiques leave a comment I would love to hear from you.
+If you have any questions or critiques leave a comment I would love to 👂 from you.

 [stackoverflow]:http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller
 [cocoapods]:https://cocoapods.org/